 You can apply for Right to Buy if you’ve had a public sector landlord (council, housing association, NHS trust) for five years (it doesn’t have to be five years in a row), it’s your only or main home, it’s self-contained and you’re a secure tenant.
 More information available here on the gov.uk website.

 What level of discount do I qualify for?

 If you qualify for Right to Buy, you can get a discount on the market value of your home when you buy it.
 The discount is based on:

 The discount is calculated as a percentage of the property value based on how many years the tenant has lived in the property and whether the property is a house or flat.
-The value of the discount is subject to a regional maximum ranging between £16,000 to £38,000.
+The value of the discount is subject to a regional maximum up to £80,900 across England (£108,000 in London).